physionetchallenges/python-example-2026/README.md

 - `scores.tsv` (output; optional) is file with a collection of scores for your model.

 You can use the provided training set for the `training_data` and `holdout_data` files, but we will use different datasets for the validation and test sets, and we will not provide the labels to your code.

-## How do I create data for these scripts?

-Please see the [data](https://physionetchallenges.org/2026/#data) section of the website for more information about the Challenge data.

 ## Which scripts I can edit?